skywind3000/asynctasks.vim/README-en.md

 noremap <silent><f7> :AsyncTask project-build<cr>
 ```

 Now, F7 can be used to build your project and F6 can be used run your project.
-You may ask again, this is for `gnu-make` only, but there are a lot of build tools like cmake, ninja and bazel, should you define new tasks as `project-build-cmake` and `project-build-ninja` and assign different keymaps for them ?
+You may ask again, this is for `gnu-make` only, but there are a lot of build tools like cmake, ninja and bazel, should you define new tasks as `project-build-cmake` or  `project-build-ninja` and assign different keymaps for them ?

 ## Task priority

 No, you don't have to.
-The most simply way is to put previous `project-build` and `project-run` in your `~/.vim/tasks.ini` as the default, global tasks, for generic projects using `gnu-make` you can use them directly.
+The easiest way is to put previous `project-build` and `project-run` in your `~/.vim/tasks.ini` as the default and global tasks, you can use them directly for generic projects using `make`.

 For other type of projects, for example, I am using `msbuild` in my project `A`.
 And I can define a new `project-build` task in the local `.tasks` file residing in project `A`: